juanluisrp/Leaflet-Maps-Marker/readme.txt

 * NEW: mass-actions for changing default values for existing markers (map size, icon, panel status, zoom, basemap...)
 * CHANGED: panel status can now also be selected as column for marker/layer listing page
 * CHANGED: controlbox status column for markers/layers list view now displays text instead of 0/1/2
+* BUGFIX: method for adding markers/layers as some users reported that new markers/layers were not saved to database
+* BUGFIX: method for plugin active-check as some users reported that API links did not work
+* BUGFIX: marker/layer name in fullscreen panel did not support UTF8-characters
+* BUGFIX: text width in tinymce editor was not the same as in popup text
 * BUGFIX: several German translation text strings
 * BUGFIX: markers added directly with shortcode caused error on frontend